vinthewrench/S4/README.md

 ##### S4Crypto Keys API

 S4Crypto also provides a higher level API to manage and process symmetric, public and split cryptographic keys using a JSON representation.

-The following is an example of keys encoded using S4Crypto
+Example of keys encoded using S4Crypto:

 ```JSON
 #AES-128 key wrapped by Argon2 encoded passphrase